Purcell-Kevingithub/WebScraper/README.md

 # Web-Scraper
-*Scrapes the weatherchannel for 10 day forecast
+*Scrapes the weatherchannel for 10 day forecast:

 from bs4 import BeautifulSoup
 import requests